Why Functional Medicine Clinics Lose Ideal Patients on Google

 It ranks based on search intent alignment.

-This is the same pattern seen in addiction treatment marketing, where centers confuse traffic growth with admissions growth (drug rehab marketing strategies).
+This is the same pattern seen in addiction treatment marketing, where centers confuse traffic growth with admissions growth.

 The Real Problem: You Rank for Curiosity, Not Commitment